Brees, Saints sneak past Ravens after missed XP - TSN.ca

 Greer: Brees is a 'once in a generation' player

-BALTIMORE — Justin Tucker missed the first conversion of his career after the Baltimore Ravens scored the potential tying touchdown with 24 seconds left in response to a strong fourth quarter by Drew Brees, and the New Orleans Saints escaped with a 24-23 victory Sunday.
+Tucker missed the first conversion of his career after the Baltimore Ravens scored the potential tying touchdown with 24 seconds left, enabling Drew Brees and the New Orleans Saints to escape with a 24-23 victory Sunday.

-Brees threw two touchdown passes, locked up two more milestones and engineered a comeback that enabled the Saints (5-1) to wipe out a 10-point deficit.
+Brees threw two touchdown passes, locked up two more milestones and engineered a fourth-quarter comeback that helped the Saints (5-1) wipe out a 10-point deficit.

-That seemingly set up overtime, given that Tucker had connected on 112 straight extra points and was the only NFL kicker without a miss since the placement of the ball was moved back in 2015.
-He made the first 222 tries of his career.
+That seemingly set up overtime, given that Tucker is the most accurate kicker in NFL history in terms of field goal percentage.
+Not only that, but he was 222 for 222 on conversions since breaking into the league in 2012, and was the only NFL kicker without a miss (112 for 112) since the placement of the ball was moved back in 2015.

 This attempt, however, went wide right — the deciding moment in a matchup between the NFL's highest-scoring offence and top-ranked defence.

+"You're talking about one of the top kickers," coach Sean Payton said.
+"I'm sure we'll watch the tape tomorrow and think it shouldn't have come down to a missed extra point."

-Brees brought back the Saints from a 10-point deficit against a unit that allowed only 12 second-half points all season.
+Brees brought the Saints back against a unit that allowed only 12 second-half points all season.
 The 39-year-old quarterback threw a 5-yard TD pass to Michael Thomas with 4:58 remaining to put New Orleans ahead 21-17, and the Saints tacked on a field goal just before the two-minute warning.

 Earlier, Brees threw his 500th career touchdown pass, connecting with tight end Benjamin Watson for a 1-yard score to put New Orleans up 7-3 late in the second quarter.